dgoffredo/brex/README.md

 --help       Print this message to standard output and exit.

---verbose    Print error diagnostics to standard output.
+--verbose    Print error diagnostics to standard error.

 --parse      Rather than printing the brace expression's
              expansion, instead print its parse tree as